ahanac21/CSE08Assignment/README.md

 This repository contains the Colab notebook for our project on sentiment classification using the IMDB movie review dataset.
 We implement and compare two models — a Long Short-Term Memory (LSTM) network and a transformer-based BERT model — to analyze their strengths, weaknesses, and trade-offs.

 ## Contents
-- `sentiment_analysis_pipeline.ipynb`: End-to-end pipeline covering:
+- `IMDB.ipynb`: End-to-end pipeline covering:
   - Data loading and preprocessing
   - Model building (LSTM and BERT)
   - Training, evaluation, and error analysis